batcodegen/arthavikas_support/README.md

-# arthavikas_support
+# Arthavikas support page
-Support page for Arthavikas app
+This is a support page for Arthavikas app (currently in development)

+# Contact
+For any queries write an email to: indiekartofficial@gmail.com